 Depression is a mental health illness that is as recognisable an illness as cancer or diabetes.
 According to the NHS, in Scotland 1 in 10 people at any one time have mixed anxiety and depression issues.
 Data for older people places the ratio at 1 in 5 who will be suffering from this illness.

-• A lack of enjoyment or interest in things that were once enjoyed – for example hobbies
+- A lack of enjoyment or interest in things that were once enjoyed such as hobbies

 If you recognise any of these symptoms in yourself or a loved one the good news is that help is available.